weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ##### 200 (OK)

-> If the workout is successfully created, the endpoint will return an HTTP response with a status code `200` and a body as below.
+> If the journal is successfully created, the endpoint will return an HTTP response with a status code `200` and a body as below.

 ```
 {
   "error": false,
-  "message": "Your workout was created successfully.",
+  "message": "Your journal was created successfully.",
-  "workout": {
+  "journal": {
-    "workout_id": 1,
+    "id": 1,
-    "workout_name": "Hoverboarding",
-    "workout_date": "1552286585353",
-    "workout_type": "Cardio",
-    "workout_subtype": "Skateboarding",
-    "workout_sets": null,
-    "workout_reps": null,
-    "workout_time": 60,
-    "workout_distance": 500,
-    "workout_notes": "Had to hoverboard away from some crazy futuristic bullies.",
+    "date": "Jan 20, 2019",
-    "body_region": "Legs",
+    "region": "Legs",
-    "max_weight": null,
-    "progress_picture": null,
-    "user_id": 2,
+    "userId": 2,
     "created_at": "2019-03-11T06:43:05.407Z",
     "updated_at": "2019-03-11T06:43:05.407Z"
   }